Most Popular Gold Coins & How Much Coins are Worth

 These coins come in denominations including but not limited to 1/50 ounce, 1/10 ounce, 1/4 ounce, 1 ounce, 10 ounces, and more.
 All the coins are assured 99.99% pure gold in proof quality.
 The Australian Lunar gold coins are all legal tender in Australia and include their face values in the coin itself.

-Below are the values of each Australian Lunar Gold Coin based on an $1850/ounce gold price (Express Gold buy price in parentheses).
+Below are the values of each Australian Lunar Gold Coin based on an $1850/ounce gold price with the amount Express Gold Cash would pay in parentheses.

 7) Vienna Philharmonic Gold Coins